topquark22/eeprom-programmer/wiring.md

 Use two sockets: a 24-pin socket for the AT28C16, and a 28-pin socket for the AT28C64 and AT28C256.

 Note 1: On the AT28C64, pin 1 is an output and should not be loaded.
-On the AT28C256, pin 1 is an input.if using the same socket for both chip types.
+On the AT28C256, pin 1 is an input.
+We can use the same socket for both chip types.
 Use a diode to get around this to avoid a dead short.

 The following applies to PDIP package.